 Many of the studies we perform involve the use of x-rays.
 Legally, we are obliged to ask any girls over the age of 12 whether there is any chance they might be pregnant.
+We may ask for a urine or blood sample for pregnancy testing.
 This is to protect babies in the womb from receiving unnecessary radiation.